Elf on the Shelf. For some, it is a beloved family tradition. For others, it is an annoying marketing ploy that manipulates children’s behavior.

 Not everyone is a fan, with some saying it is just one more thing to deal with in the already overwhelming holiday season.
 Others say that good behavior shouldn’t be rooted in fear or greed, and there are debates over imagination vs. gullibility among child psychologists.

-Either way, the Elf seems to be here to stay and brings a lot of fun and joy to some families.
+Either way, the Elf seems to be here to stay and brings a lot of fun and joy to many families.

 Originally published December 2022.